 It may not be 100% effective but the fact is that this plugin can influence or encourage visitors to visit the blog again and comment on it.
 With such a luring bait to be positioned on the leader board, the plugin will drive the visitors again and again to your blog.

-To make this plugin work more effectively, I recommend limiting the top commentator board upto five profiles as it will toughen up the competition.
+To make this plugin work more effectively, I recommend limiting the top commentator board up to five profiles as it will toughen up the competition.
 With a larger top commentator board, it gets easier for people to get on board and will reduce the frequency of their visits and comments.
-It is also advisable to reset the plugin every week in order to give the new visitors an opportunity to get on top commentators board as well.
+It is also advisable to reset the plugin every week in order to give the new visitors an opportunity to get on the top commentators' board as well.

 The best way to analyze the popularity of your blog is by the number of new visitors you are getting.
 But unfortunately, many of the new visitors never return to your blog.
 Most of them will not even surf around your blog or visit other blog posts.

 Of course, you have an in-built RSS subscription system on your blog that allows your visitors to subscribe to the blog as well as displays the count of subscribers you have.
-Yet, the major problem with RSS subscription is that not many now days use a RSS reader.
+Yet, the major problem with RSS subscriptions is that not many nowadays use an RSS reader.

 Being a proficient internet user, I myself am not a fan of RSS but I prefer email.
 Almost everyone who uses and reads blogs on the web would surely have an email account.

-You very well know or at least aware of the functionality of comments or feedbacks section of your blog.
-The comments feature is one of the best way to start a chat or encourage a user engagement on your blog, right?
+You very well know or are at least aware of the functionality of the comments or feedback section of your blog.
+The comments feature is one of the best ways to start a chat or encourage user engagement on your blog, right?

 The best way to solve this issue is to use Subscribe to Comments WordPress plugin on your blog.
 With the help of this plugin, the readers will automatically receive an email notification about the comment replies from your blog.
 This will actually encourage your readers to visit your blog again and respond to your reply that not only starts a user engagement or conversation but also increases the traffic of your blog.

-Even one of the top blogs like TechCrunch have successfully doubled their search traffic within 30 days of adding few tweaks to their titles as well as Meta Description tags taking advice from Neil Patel.
+Even one of the top blogs like TechCrunch has successfully doubled their search traffic within 30 days of adding a few tweaks to their titles as well as Meta Description tags taking advice from Neil Patel.

 Being said that, you need to make sure that you don’t create titles as well as Meta descriptions only to rank on search engines.
 Remember that these title tag and Meta description is displayed when your blog post is ranked on popular search engines and even if you rank on top the probability of the user clicking your link completely relies on your Title tag and Meta Description altogether.
 Hence, don’t create title tags containing repetitive or spammy keywords just to rank your post higher as it won’t and even if it does it won’t stay there for long.